steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
  ```

-With our GenServer renamed, we can now *Create a Module with the name of the business concept*.
+Now you can *Create a Module with the name of the business concept*.
 This new module will ultimately hold all of the BookStore logic.
 Create a new module named `BookStore`.

 ```
 defmodule BookStore do
 end
 ```

-Now we have a module to represent the business concept, it is time to *Move data to the newly created Module*.
+Since we have a module to represent the business concept, it is time to *Move data to the newly created Module*.
 In order to convert the `BookStore` into a data structure add a `defstruct` statement containing the Keyword List with one key, `:books`, with a value of an empty List.

 ```
 defmodule BookStore do